mwaseem75/iris-fhir-client/README.md

 https://irisfhirclient.demo.community.intersystems.com/csp/fhirclient/index.csp by using SuperUser | SYS

 ## Features
-* Register and Connect to any open FHIR Server
+* Registered any Open FHIR Servers, List Down Server Details and Connect to any FHIR Server
 * InterSystem FHIR Accelerator Service and SmartHealthIT Open FHIR Server are registered by default and ready to use
-* Get Resources information by providing resource
+* Get Resources information by providing resource from active server
-* Get Resources details by all or by Patient
+* Get Resources for particular patient from the FHIR Servers
-* List Resource details from command prompt and from web interface
 * Search in Patient Resource
+* Create Patient Resource
-* Create Patient and Patient Observation Resource
+* Create Patient Observation Resource
+* View FHIR Server information from CSP Web application

 ## Recommendation